 In 2017 he obtained an Executive MBA from the University of the Basque Country where he was awarded with the best Business Plan for a technological start-up targeting the fabrication and commercialization of organic thermoelectric generators to power electronic devices.

-Since 2019 he has been in the Power Electronics Department of IKERLAN where he has actively collaborated in projects related to hybrid energy storage systems based on high energy and high power units.
+In 2019 he moved to the Power Electronics Department of IKERLAN where he collaborated in projects related to hybrid energy storage systems based on high energy and high power units.